sigpending(2) System Calls Manual sigpending(2)

 sigpending() returns the set of signals that are pending for delivery to the calling thread (i.e., the signals which have been raised while blocked).
 The mask of pending signals is returned in set.

 sigpending() returns 0 on success.
 On failure, -1 is returned and errno is set to indicate the error.

 EFAULT set points to memory which is not a valid part of the process address space.

 See sigsetops(3) for details on manipulating signal sets.
+If a signal is both blocked and has a disposition of "ignored", it is not added to the mask of pending signals when generated.
 The set of signals that is pending for a thread is the union of the set of signals that is pending for that thread and the set of signals that is pending for the process as a whole; see signal(7).
 A child created via fork(2) initially has an empty pending signal set; the pending signal set is preserved across an execve(2).

-In versions of glibc up to and including 2.2.1, there is a bug in the wrapper function for sigpending() which means that information about pending real-time signals is not correctly returned.
+Up to and including glibc 2.2.1, there is a bug in the wrapper function for sigpending() which means that information about pending real-time signals is not correctly returned.